objcio/articles/2014-08-11-snapshot-testing.md

 * I've found that writing snapshot tests provides overreaching test coverage.
 I don't believe it's optimal to aim for 100% coverage via unit tests.
 I try to be pragmatic in my approach to testing, wherein most of the changes introduced are tested.
 Snapshots test a large amount of code paths without you specifically aiming for it.

 * Snapshot tests are fast.
 Average tests on a modern MacBook Air using retina iPad-sized images range from 0.015 to 0.080 seconds per test.
 Having hundreds in an application's test suite is no problem.
-The [application I work on](folio) has hundreds of tests and they take less than five seconds.
+The [application I work on][folio] has hundreds of tests and they take less than five seconds.

 ### Tooling

 ##### FBSnapShots + Specta + Expecta

 I don't use vanilla XCTest.
-I uses [Specta and Expecta](specta), which provide a more concise and readable test environment to work in.
-This is the default testing setup when you create a [new CocoaPod](newcocoapod).
-I'm a contributor to the pod [Expecta+Snapshots](expmatchers), which provides an Expecta-like API to `FBSnapshotTestCase`.
+I uses [Specta and Expecta][specta], which provide a more concise and readable test environment to work in.
+This is the default testing setup when you create a [new CocoaPod][newcocoapod].
+I'm a contributor to the pod [Expecta+Snapshots][expmatchers], which provides an Expecta-like API to `FBSnapshotTestCase`.
 It will handle naming screenshots for you, and can optionally run view controllers through their view event lifecycle.
 This means my Podfile look like:

     target 'MyApp Tests', :exclusive => true do pod 'Specta','~> 1.0'